Could self-organization make your supply chain more agile?

 Unlearning to be a manager

 This shift in decision power comes with its own set of challenges.
-For managers, there is a learning curve, or rather unlearning curve, involved.
+For managers, there is a learning curve, or rather an unlearning curve, involved.
 As AIMMS’ former “CEO,” I’ve had to learn to let go of control and let trust in.
 This is easier to do when things go smoothly but unlearning to take back control when things get tough is difficult.
 More subtle but just as important, is letting go of taking control to protect colleagues and teams, when they get into a rough spot.
 This is a hard habit to unlearn.

 Apart from the things I am unlearning, I am learning to listen more and talk less.
-And specially to listen more deeply, not only to what is said but also to what is not said.
+And especially to listen more deeply, not only to what is said but also to what is not said.
 What is expressed in body language or by others staying silent.
-I am learning to contribute, not by leading with my own thinking and decision-power, but by serving the thinking and decision power of my co-workers.
+I am learning to contribute, not by leading with my thinking and decision-power, but by serving the thinking and decision-power of my co-workers.
 I am learning to trust the abilities of my colleagues and our teams to make much better and much faster decisions than when things have to go up and down the hierarchy.

 In short, in a purpose-driven and self-managed organization, everyone – including former managers – learn to alternate between serving and leading depending on the situation.
 We gradually get used to – and become better at – working with role-based, distributed power.
 By unlearning my hierarchical power traits and getting skilled in serving and leading without applying hierarchical force, the power and intellect of one makes space for the collective distributed power and intellect of many.
 This enhances our organization’s ability to make timely decisions and work effectively towards our purpose.

 In a purpose-driven and self-managed organization, everyone learns to alternate between serving and leading depending on the situation. – Tweet this